|

 Catholicos-Patriarch Leonid being among the dead.

-workers who were most sympathetic towards Communist doctrines remained
+Even those Tbilisi workers who were most sympathetic

-patriots at heart.
-A mass meeting of 3,000 representatives of the Tbilisi workers'
+towards Communist doctrines remained patriots at heart.
+A mass meeting of

-associations took place on 10 April 1921 at the Opera House on Rustaveli Avenue.
+workers' associations took place on 10 April 1921 at the Opera House on Rustaveli Avenue.

 It passed resolutions calling upon the Revcom to defend Georgia's rights to